Heben Nigatu: Career

-Nigatu began working at BuzzFeed first on a three-month fellowship while still a student, then joined the full-time staff.
+Nigatu began working at BuzzFeed on a three-month fellowship while still a student, then joined the full-time staff.

 Another Round

 In March 2015, Nigatu and co-host Tracy Clayton launched BuzzFeed podcast Another Round.
-The Onion A.V.
+The A.V.
 Club described Nigatu and Clayton as "funny and insightful hosts, bringing their infectious personalities to conversations that range from squirrels to self-care to microaggressions in the workplace."
-The Guardian called them "the smartest, funniest women in the room and everyone wants to sit at their table"; likewise writing for The Guardian, critic Sasha Frere-Jones described Clayton and Nigatu "leading American cultural critics."
-In its first year, Another Round was rated by iTunes, Slate, Vulture, and The Atlantic as a "Best of 2015" podcast.
+The Guardian called them "the smartest, funniest women in the room and everyone wants to sit at their table;" likewise writing for The Guardian, critic Sasha Frere-Jones described Clayton and Nigatu as "leading American cultural critics."
+In its first year, Another Round was named by iTunes, Slate, Vulture, and The Atlantic as one of the best podcasts of 2015.

-In late 2017, Nigatu and Clayton announced that BuzzFeed had decided to stop producing Another Round, but the two hosts were granted ownership of the show and plan to continue it outside BuzzFeed, after a hiatus.
+In late 2017, Nigatu and Clayton announced that BuzzFeed had decided to stop producing Another Round, but the two hosts were granted ownership of the show and planned to continue it outside of BuzzFeed, after an indefinite hiatus.

 Post-BuzzFeed

-In April 2016, after three and a half years working for BuzzFeed, Nigatu announced she was moving to The Late Show with Stephen Colbert, but would continue hosting Another Round.
+In April 2016, Nigatu announced she was moving to The Late Show with Stephen Colbert, but would continue hosting Another Round.
 She continued at The Late Show until January 2017.

-On 15 February 2019, it was announced that Nigatu was a staff writer for Desus & Mero, the comedy duo's 2019 late night show on Showtime.
+On 15 February 2019, it was announced that Nigatu was a staff writer for Desus & Mero, the late-night talk show on Showtime.

 #CarefreeBlackKids2k16

 In the wake of the 2016 police shootings of Alton Sterling and Philando Castile, Nigatu created the hashtag #CarefreeBlackKids2k16.
-Blavity described the photos and videos accompanying the hashtag "the bright light we needed after this troubling week."
+Blavity described the photos and videos accompanying the hashtag as "the bright light we needed after this troubling week."